Git Mode Setup

 cache_worktrees: true # Keep worktrees for faster rebuilds (default: true)

-parallel_builds: 4 # Number of concurrent builds (default: 4)
+parallel_builds: 4 # Reserved for concurrent version builds

 # Standard versioning options still apply